tj-wells/coti-docker-method/README.md

 If none of the information above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).

-# How are the Docker images built?

-For complete transparency, the Docker images are built in public in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this container repository</a>, to ensure that the Dockermages are fully open-source.
-All of the code and executions involved in the build process are automated, and fully public and transparent.

 # Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.